2025 BC Parks Camping Reservations Guide

 Double site (BC Parks only) – This refers to an individual campsite that is located very close to another campsite.
 This enables two camping groups to camp very close to one another.
 Double sites must be reserved together.

 Group sites – These are for large, organised groups wanting to camp together.
-Use of these sites are limited in 2021.

 First come, first serve – Campsites are not reservable and are assigned on the basis of who arrived first